ggedde/spry/README.md

 Please reference the [Installation Process](https://github.com/ggedde/spry-cli#installation) on the CLI Page.

-## Create a project through the CLI

 	spry new [project_name]
 	cd [project_name]

-To Start the Spry server run

-	spry up

-Then open another termal and run some tests

-	spry test

 To initialize Spry just include the `init.php` file located in the spry folder.
 You will need to add the composer autoloader if it has not already been added.